daksh98/Digital-Engagement-Forecasting/README.md

 *Predict next day Fan Engagement with a baseball player's digital content i.e. Social Media Engagement for players*

 ## report:
-A report written on the findings gained from the project
+A short report written on the findings gained from the project

 ## Files